It was not easy to sit on or control such a beast, but Elanore clung to the reins as tightly as she could manage. “Turn north,” she told the lion.

 The friendly smile on Elanore’s face faltered as she came to realize that this demonstration would not work like she had hoped it would.
 She had thought he would see the lion and understand.
 “This lion is one kind of magic creature.
 There is another, a kind of shadow that eats things.
 I saw one like it outside town right by the bridge.
 There may be more like it once the eclipse is upon us.”

-“Unthings again.”
-He muttered a curse under his breath, earning a sharp look from his wife for such language.
+He growled in response.
 “Girl, you should be at home with your grandmother instead of chasing stories around and letting wild things fill your imagination.”

 “Husband,” the woman pushed his arm aside.
 “Do stop pointing that thing at her.
 The innkeeper’s wife said the child has been ill.
 Do not keep her out there.
 She is growing paler by the minute.”

-Wilhelm looked startled by a rebuke from the woman who rarely asked much from him.
+Wilhelm looked startled by the gentle rebuke from a woman who rarely said much of anything to him.
 He lowered his gun.
 “Fine,” he sounded rather tired and aggravated.
 “But that THING stays outside the window where I can see it.”

-But the thing in question snorted.
+The thing snorted.
 “I’m a lion,” the creature sounded hurt.

 “Shh,” the young lady petted it again.
 “Be still.
 I’ll be back soon.”